 In a desparate action, Inigo charges the man who killed his father with a bayonet.
-With a Skill result of 5 from his
+With a

-, and a bayonet

-Difficulty of 2, Inigo hits.
+- \ref{Skill} result of 5 from his \ref{skill} , and a bayonet - Oifficulty of 2, Inigo hits.

-The bayonet has a damage of 6, and the man has a 7 Defense of 5.
+The bayonet has a damage of 6, and the man has a Defense of 5.
 Inigo rolls a 6, and the attack succeeds in killing the man, who was not prepared to die.

 Nearby, Rick the machine gunner sets in his gun and begins laying down fire, without an assistant gunner.
-The gun has a Difficulty of 6, and Rick has a $\bigoplus$ Skill of $\checkmark$ , so he's not going to land many shots.
+The gun has a Difficulty of 6, and Rick has a !
+Skill of 6 , so he's not going to land many shots.

 The next turn, Inigo moves to assist Rick in mowing down their enemies.
-Because he's moved, he can't \\ Focus to assist Rick this turn.
+Because he's moved, he can't •• Focus to assist Rick this turn.

-The next turn, however, Inigo is able to assist him so long as both $\clubsuit$ Focus, and Rick will roll 6 + 1 for $\clubsuit$ Skill to his attacks.
+The next turn, however, Inigo is able to assist him so long as both •• Focus, and Rick will roll •• 1 for •• Skill to his attacks.

 The sound of combat alerts an enemy unmanned ground vehicle, however, which arrives on the next turn.
-Facing it with his sniper rifle, Inigo is able to \ Focus and successfully hits with a 6 roll of 5 against the rifle's • Difficulty of 5.
-The rifle has a \ Damage of \, and the UGV has a • Defense of \.
-Inigo rolls a 4 for \ Damage, and the UGV rolls a 6 for its • Defense.
+Facing it with his sniper rifle, Inigo is able to Focus and successfully hits with a feel roll of 5 against the rifle's Difficulty of 5.
+The rifle has a Damage of feel and the UGV has a Defense of feel Lingo rolls a 4 for Damage, and the UGV rolls a 6 for its Defense.
 The shot may have hit, but it bounces harmlessly off the UGV's armor plating, leaving Inigo's fate uncertain.